spdx/tools-golang/README.md

 ## What it does

-tools-golang currently works with files conformant to version 2.1 of the SPDX specification, available at: https://spdx.org/specifications
+tools-golang currently works with files conformant to versions 2.1 and 2.2 of the SPDX specification, available at: https://spdx.org/specifications

 tools-golang provides the following packages: